 On-trade

-The awards were presented at a ceremony held at Ananda at Dundrum Town Centre, as invited producers, chefs, food writers and industry leaders gathered to celebrate the very best of Irish food.
+The IFWG awards were presented at a ceremony held at Ananda at Dundrum Town Centre, as invited producers, chefs, food writers and industry leaders gathered to celebrate the very best of Irish food.

 Welcoming guests, chairperson Paula McIntyre said it was, “my very great pleasure to welcome you all to Ananda for today’s Food Awards presentation and lunch” and extended, “a particularly warm welcome to all our 2026 award winners, who have travelled from Cork, Clare, Derry, Louth, Fermanagh, Wicklow and Galway.